Kazhuu/spc-player/README.md

 Signal and symbol explanations:
 * ~ means an active low signal.
 * PA7 is port address bit 7, connected to active low chip select (~CS) pin on the SPC700 chip.
-Pull this low to GND.
+Pull this low to GND to enable the chip.
 * PA6 is port address bit 6, connected to chip select (CS) pin on the SPC700 chip.
-    Pull this high to 5V.
+    Pull this high to 5V to enable the chip.
 * PA0 and PA1 are port address bits 0 and 1.
 Used to select which port from 0 to
     3 to write or read.
-* From D0 to D7 are data lines for input and output a single byte.
+* From D0 to D7 are bidirectional data lines for input and output a single byte.
-* RD is active low read, APU will output data to lines D0 to D7 when pulled low.
+* RD is active low read, APU will write data to lines D0 to D7 when pulled low.
-* WR is active low write, APU will input data from lines D0 to D7 when pulled low.
+* WR is active low write, APU will read data from lines D0 to D7 when pulled low.
-* SMPCK is a clock output from DSP with avarage clock rate of 2.23 MHz.
+* SMPCK is a clock output from DSP with average clock rate of 2.23 MHz.
-* MUTE is active low mute output from DSP, it's 0V when muted and 5V when not.
+* MUTE is active low mute output from DSP, it's 0V when DSP is muted and 5V when not.

-Connect Arduino to APU according to following diagram:
+Connect Arduino to APU according following diagram:

 <p align="center">
   <img src="https://github.com/Kazhuu/spc-player/blob/master/images/schema.png?raw=true" alt="Schema"/>